I know my clients were high on marijuana when I took them in for a drug screening. Why are the results Negative?

 Most urine drug screens will only detect alcohol for 6 to 24 hours after ingestion.
 An individual can usually time the sample to disguise drinking.
-There is new technology available which will detect alcohol for up to 72 hours.
-Placing your client under a random screening program and using the new technology will result in positive results if he/she is a regular drinker.
+A relatively new technology, EtG testing is now available, and it can detect alcohol for up to 72 hours.
+Placing your client under a random screening program and using the new technology will almost certainly show positive results if he/she is a regular drinker.

 Our clients are allowed 24 hrs from the time they call us to go to a collection site.
 Is this an advantage to them?
 Can they get clean in 24 hrs?
 Should some/all clients be given a tighter time schedule?

 Such time requirements will generally work with everything except alcohol.
 That said, if the client knows ahead of time when you will require him to screen–say you always make the decision at your regularly scheduled meeting–he could easily abstain for a short time prior to the meeting.
 With the additional advantage of 24 hours to present for collection, the client could time his collection to avoid detection.
 If you suspect such behavior, a hair test or random testing program may be indicated.